launchdarkly/ld-vscode/README.md

 ### Flag Lens
 The Flag Lens functionality shows insights about the usage and status of LaunchDarkly feature flags directly in the code.
 For a given feature flag in the codebase, the Flags Lens displays:

-_Flag Name_: The unique identifier for the feature flag within LaunchDarkly.
+__Flag Name__: The unique identifier for the feature flag within LaunchDarkly.
-_Flag Status_: Whether the flag is currently turned on or off.
+__Flag Status__: Whether the flag is currently turned on or off.
-_Variation Information_ Which variation or value of the flag is currently being served.
+__Variation Information__: Which variation or value of the flag is currently being served.

+This is OFF by default.
+It can be enabled through Settings > LaunchDarkly Extension > Enable Flag Lens.

 ## Contributing